Child care centers in line for $51 million bailout, or far less than what's needed, advocates say

 Ruth Schmidt, executive director of the Wisconsin Early Childhood Association, said before the aid package was approved Friday that 54% of non-home-based group child care centers have closed since the middle of March.

 As parents have lost their jobs or were working from home, they no longer needed or could afford care.
-And while child care centers were considered essential businesses under Evers' "safer at home" order and allowed to stay open, they could only do so if they had no more than 50 children and 10 staff on site at a time.
-It's also been difficult or impossible to get the kinds of personal protective equipment and sanitizing supplies centers need to follow state guidelines aimed at reducing the spread of the virus.
+And while child care centers were considered essential businesses under Evers’ “safer at home” order, they could only stay open if they had no more than 50 children and 10 staff on site at a time.
+It’s also been difficult or impossible to get the kinds of personal protective equipment and sanitizing supplies centers need to follow state guidelines aimed at reducing the spread of the virus.

-Abbi Kruse, executive director of The Playing Field child care center on Madison's Near West Side, said on May 8 that her facility has been closed since the Madison schools closed on March 16.
-She considered reopening with 10 or 15 children in the building and staff who were willing to take the risk but didn't like the idea of making her employees choose between a paycheck and their health.
+Abbi Kruse, executive director of The Playing Field child care center on Madison’s Near West Side, said on May 8 that her facility has been closed since Madison’s public schools closed on March 16.
+She considered reopening with 10 or 15 children in the building and staff who were willing to take the risk, but didn’t like the idea of making her employees choose between a paycheck and their health.

 “I’m really concerned with how do I take care of everyone,” she said.

-She's also found that essential workers with the means, such as those in health care, had often arranged for nannies or relatives to watch their children so as to keep them out of large group settings.
+She’s also found that essential workers with the means, such as those in health care, often arranged for nannies or relatives to watch their children to keep them out of large groups.

 Schmidt said child care centers have been put in a “very strange position,” noting that while public schools were ordered to close but kept paying their staff, child care centers were asked to stay open but without, until Friday, any federal or state support.
 Being classified as an essential business also means that child care providers that can’t afford to remain open cannot point to any state order requiring them to close that might serve as a reason to file for insurance reimbursement, she said.